AKSW/KBox/README.md

 ### How can I publish my own Dataset?

-Altought you can create your own KNS service and publish your Datasets, currently KBox does not allow you to directly publish content to other users.
+Although you can create your own KNS service and publish your Datasets, currently KBox does not allow you to directly publish content to other users.
-In order to do that you should contact us.
+In order to do that, you should contact us.

 Contact:
 cbaron@informatik.uni-leipzig.de